FROM – “NEED DEEP”

 FROM – OTHERWISE, A NOVEL

-“Now, there’s a puzzler for you!”
-Mert answers.
+“There’s a right puzzler for you,” Mert says.

-“Goes through them crossword books like crazy.
-And always at least three jigsaws going.
-Once when I was out there upgrading her electrical service she finished out one of the big ones only to find a piece missin’.
-I would have exploded with frustration, but she just said, ‘Well, ain’t that a kick in the head.
-I been looking for that bit with the green and yellow stripe and it was among the missing all along.’
-And she just moved on to the card table in the corner where she always has a big round one going.
+“Always at least three jigsaws going.
+Once when I was out there upgrading her electrical service, she finished out one of the big ones only to find a piece missin’.
+I woulda’ exploded, been me.
+But not her.
+Just said, ‘Well, what do you know.
+I been looking for the one with the yellow tip and it was among the missing all along.’
+And she just moved on to the card table in the corner where she had a big round one going.

 “When she saw me gawpin’ at it, she says, ‘This one’s a matter of finding the piece with the umpteenth gradation of black.’
 And she laughs that laugh of hers. … Some say she’s a couple of pieces shy of a jigsaw herself.”

-“Not only sees things different, but sees different things than the rest of us!”
-Otis adds.
+“Not only sees things differently.
+Sees different things than the rest of us!”
+Mert laughs.